mobizt/ReadyMail/README.md

 [Update on 5/14/2025] This [PR](https://github.com/espressif/arduino-esp32/pull/11356) may fix this issue and the work around can be removed in the next library updates.

+The another issue is when `NetworkClienSecure::setPlainStart()` was called when the server is still connected in secure mode, the `NetworkClienSecure` will cause the unecpected errors.

+Then using ESP32 `NetworkClienSecure` in plain text start mode at this time (6/30/2025) is not recommend for production.

 **ESP_SSLClient Issues**

 When you are using `ESP_SSLClient` in some devices e.g. Renesas devices (Arduino® `UNO R4 WiFi`) and SAMD devices (Arduino MKR WiFi 1010, Arduino MKR 1000 WIFI) etc., it will get stuck in TLS handshake process due to memory allocation failure.